Similac Pro-Advance Infant Formula with 2′-FL Human Milk Oligosaccharide (HMO) for Immune Support, Ready to Feed, 8 fl oz bottles, 6 count

 Humans have had a dramatic effect on the environment.
 They are apex predators, being rarely preyed upon by other species.
 Human population growth, industrialization, land development, overconsumption and combustion of fossil fuels have led to environmental destruction and pollution that significantly contributes to the ongoing mass extinction of other forms of life.
 Within the last century, humans have explored challenging environments such as Antarctica, the deep sea, and outer space.
 Human habitation within these hostile environments is restrictive and expensive, typically limited in duration, and restricted to scientific, military, or industrial expeditions.
 Humans have visited the Moon and made their presence known on other celestial bodies through human-made robotic spacecraft.
 Since the early 20th century, there has been continuous human presence in Antarctica through research stations and, since 2000, in space through habitation on the International Space Station.

-An infant or baby is the very young offspring of human beings.
-Infant (from the Latin word infans, meaning 'baby' or 'child') is a formal or specialised synonym for the common term baby.
+In common terminology, a baby is the very young offspring of human beings; while infant (from the Latin word infans, meaning 'baby' or 'child') is a formal or specialised synonym.
 The terms may also be used to refer to juveniles of other organisms.
-A newborn is, in colloquial use, an infant who is only hours, days, or up to one month old.
-In medical contexts, a newborn or neonate (from Latin, neonatus, newborn) is an infant in the first 28 days after birth; the term applies to premature, full term, and postmature infants.
+A newborn is, in colloquial use, a baby who is only hours, days, or weeks old; while in medical contexts, a newborn or neonate (from Latin, neonatus, newborn) is an infant in the first 28 days after birth (the term applies to premature, full term, and postmature infants).

 Infants born prior to 37 weeks of gestation are called "premature", those born between 39 and 40 weeks are "full term", those born through 41 weeks are "late term", and anything beyond 42 weeks is considered "post term".